Straight Men Viewing Nudes Of Pre-Op Transsexuals

 But then, actual transmen pushed back, pointing out that claiming to be transsexual when they were clearly not gender dysphoric (the definition of “transsexual”) was “uncool”.
 These young women likely picked up and modified the original “Bi-Gender” concept, making a reference to “asexual” to be “agender” and then “non-binary”.
 The value of claiming to be “non-binary” was that one didn’t need to be gender dysphoric, nor even gender atypical.
 It was the perfect way to claim to be “trans” without actually being “trans” anything.

-Sometime in the 2010’s, the fad took off when such celebrities as Demi Lovato declared herself to “non-binary”.
+Sometime in the 2010’s, the fad took off when such celebrities as Demi Lovato declared herself to be “non-binary”.
 Here was a very feminine, heterosexual woman, who could be emulated by teenaged girls and young women, without the cognitive dissonance of knowing that they were NOT actually “trans”.

 Looking at some data in a relatively small study by Katiala-Heino, et al, comparing 2012-13 scores to 2017,